 Click the Use this File button once you select the logo.

 Then, your logo will start appearing just below the option itself.
-The minimum supported resolution is 160X90 px, and the maximum supported resolution is 1920X1080px.
+The minimum supported resolution is 112X112 px.
 If you have a square variation of your logo, then we would recommend using that.

 3.6 Default Social Share Image